 Japanese director Shion Sono has become an increasingly interesting name on cinema screens in the last decade, with many of his films having received festival acclaim.
 Sono first gained attention with the modest hit of Suicide Club (2002) and went onto its sequel Noriko’s Dinner Table (2005).
 Over the next few years, Sono has made a number of other genre films, including the perversely disturbed Strange Circus (2005); Cold Fish (2010) about serial killings, tropical fish salesman and the reclamation of male pride; Guilty of Romance (2011) about sexual fulfilment and murder; Himizu (2011) about murderous children; and The Land of Hope (2012) set in an alternate world, as well as non-genre items such as the gangster film Hazard (2005) and the sexual drama Love Exposure (2008).
 The two films that have gained the widest acclaim to date have been Why Don’t You Play in Hell?
 (2013), a side-splittingly gore-drenched comedy about gangsters and filmmakers, and Tokyo Tribe (2014), a near-future film about gangland wars where much of the dialogue is delivered in rap.
-In genre material, Sono has also made Love and Peace (2015), an awkward romance involving talking animals; Tag (2015), a reality blurring teen film set in a world without men; the comedy The Virgin Psychics (2015); The Whispering Star (2015) about an intergalactic delivery android; Tokyo Vampire Hotel (2017); and The Forest of Love (2019).
+In genre material, Sono has also made Love and Peace (2015), an awkward romance involving talking animals; the reality blurring Tag (2015); the comedy The Virgin Psychics (2015); The Whispering Star (2015) about an intergalactic delivery android; Tokyo Vampire Hotel (2017), The Forest of Love (2019) and the post-apocalyptic English language Prisoners of the Ghostland (2021).

 It feels like a stab in the direction of the J-horror film, which was all the rage at the time as a result of international hits such as Ring (1998), Ju-on: The Grudge (2003) and various sequels and imitators to these.
 If you had to liken Exte to anything in the J-horror fad, you could probably pick something like the equally offbeat Uzumaki (2000).
 Outside of the outlandish set-pieces with hair taking over people, Exte plays as a fairly straight-forward horror film.
 Chiaki Kuriyama – the Japanese assassin from the Kill Bill films – is a standard J-horror heroine and there are not the bizarre dashes of black humour or strange characters that feature in most of Sono’s other films.